If you’re in the market to buy a sewing machine, then get ready to be amazed.

 - They can last a long time without a lot of fuss.

-This is my Janome DC2014 in the image above.
+This is my computerized Janome DC2014.
 She came with a fabulous overcast foot that does a mean mock serger edge finish AND a walking foot!
 Sweet!

 I love her!

-And as you can imagine, these babies can be pricey!
+And as you can imagine, these feature-rich babies can be quite pricey!

-To me, a totally computerized machine is like an airline pilot always flying on autopilot.
+But to me, a computerized machine that makes all the choices is like an airline pilot always flying on autopilot.

 Which begs this question to be asked: